egeoguzz/eco-valuate-uk/README.md

 >
 > However, the crucial difference lies in the **directionality of contribution**:
 > * In **Leeds**, `energy_rating_rank` shows a standard economic behavior: higher efficiency consistently correlates with higher property value.
 > * In **London**, an **inverted pattern** emerges.
-Contrary to expectation, properties with *lower* energy ratings (blue points) tend to have a positive impact on price, while highly efficient homes (red points) often show a negative impact.
-This confirms the **Heritage Paradox**: the market places a massive premium on inefficient, period-style properties (Victorian/Georgian), effectively "penalizing" modern, energy-efficient builds in relative valuation terms.
+Contrary to expectation, properties with *lower* energy ratings tend to have a positive impact on price, while highly efficient homes often show a negative impact.
+This confirms the **Heritage Paradox**: the market places a massive premium on inefficient, period-style properties, effectively "penalizing" modern, energy-efficient builds in relative valuation terms.

 ### 2. The Green Premium Curve (Marginal Effect)